EPC Cost 2026: £60–£120 for UK Homes

 After making improvements, you will need to commission a new EPC to reflect the changes.
 The cost of the new assessment (£60 to £120) is small compared to the potential benefit of a higher rating in your listing.
 For a full breakdown of all selling expenses, see our guide on hidden costs of selling a house.

 Keeping your EPC rating as high as possible positions your property well regardless of how regulations evolve.
+If you are planning improvements, start early — see our guide on what to do before listing your house for a complete pre-sale preparation checklist.

 Scotland: the Home Report difference